sholt0r/wildcard-dns/README.md

 A simple wildcard DNS server written in Go.
 Resolves all `*.<zone>` requests to a user-defined IP (e.g. Traefik) and forwards all other requests to a configurable upstream DNS server.
-Intended for use in internal docker setups.
-E.g. resolving service.localhost to traefik.

-I built it for me, so if it doesn't work for you, so be it.
+I built it for me, so if it doesn't work for you, fork it and change it, idc.

 ## Usage